 Instructions

-- Preheat oven to 350 degrees Fahrenheit.
+- Preheat oven to 350℉.
 Line an 8x8 square baking pan with parchment paper and set aside.

 - Pour brownie batter into prepared 8x8 pan and spread into an even layer with a spatula.
-Bake for about 20-25 minutes, or until a toothpick inserted into the center comes out clean (or with crumbs, not liquid batter).
+Bake for about 20-25 minutes, or until brownies look set across the top and reach 195F in the center.

 Recommended Equipment